Hive Intelligence vs Moralis Cortex

 Do I have to run a server with Hive like I do with Cortex MCP?

-No. Hive is managed — the MCP endpoint lives at `https://mcp.hiveintelligence.xyz/mcp` and Hive handles uptime, scaling, and provider failover.
-Cortex MCP is self-hosted: you run an npm-installed server on your infra, manage its uptime, and handle upstream API rotations yourself.
+No. Hive is managed — the MCP endpoint lives at `https://mcp.hiveintelligence.xyz/mcp` and Hive runs the hosted service, scaling layer, and provider integrations.
+Cortex MCP is self-hosted: you run an npm-installed server on your infra, manage operations, and handle upstream API rotations yourself.
 Most teams pick managed unless they have data-residency requirements that force self-hosting.

 Can Hive do everything Moralis Streams does?